postmanlabs/labs-docs/CONTRIBUTING.md

     ```
 ```

-For a list of supported languages by Prism syntax highlighter, [read more](https://lucidar.me/en/web-dev/list-of-supported-languages-by-prism/).
+For a list of supported languages by the Prism syntax highlighter, [read more](https://lucidar.me/en/web-dev/list-of-supported-languages-by-prism/).
 When in doubt, use `text`, `bash` or `shell` to keep the code block from interfering.

 ## Algolia

 Please note that Algolia search will not work when running the app locally.
 If you wish to search when running the app locally, you are welcome to use your own Algolia API keys and index the app in your own Algolia account.
-You can find an env.example file in the repo that shows you what keys you require to run Algolia search.
+You can find an `env.example` file in the repo that shows you what keys you require to run Algolia search.

 ## Right Sidebar - Recent Blog Posts

-The right sidebar has a feature flag for pulling in up to 3 contextual, recent blog posts based on a tag.
+The right sidebar has a feature flag for pulling in up to three contextual, recent blog posts based on a tag.
 This functionality and flag can be found in the frontmatter of the doc .md files.
 It utilizes our webhook and backend-for-frontend (BFF) service to source the latest 100 blog posts from blog.postman.com.

 Two example docs using `dynamic_blog`: